sajdakabir/xhark-tank/README.md

  - [x] Post a pitch
  - [x] Make a counter offer for a pitch
- - [x] All the pitches in the reverse chronological order
+ - [x] Fetch all the pitches in the reverse chronological order
  - [x] Fetch a single Pitch

  #